 In the end, teaching children to read isn’t a parent’s job.
 Keeping tabs on their reading growth and helping to build up each type of skill as they go about their days, however, really should — and could — be.

-Sample PUP Recommendation –
+Sample Abound Recommendation –

 A concrete tip to build Vocabulary & Knowledge through reading together: